First addendum to Inca's sail powered Balsa Log Raft

 My only point against an A-mast is, when reefed down a square sail (not up) there will be difficulties to find a way how to mount a parrel (or rope) to keep the yard tied to - which one of the mast legs?
 Furthermore any crossbar between the legs will make a parrel impossible.

-On the other side, I am not aware, if an A-mast is specially connected to the Nile river as well as Titicaca - as both in some way are to consider as protected areas
+On the other side, I am not aware, if an A-mast is specially connected to the Nile river as well as Titicaca - as both in some way are to consider as protected waters

 To reef down seems therefore a rash decision as will let your square sail hang flappering in a long end of the halyard rope.
 And to give the sail up - the task to lower a bigger square sail in strong wind and without parrel to the mast is a rather hazardous job for more men, and is in no way regarded as a safe action.